brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 .. function:: link(s::MCMCStochastic, x)

 	Apply a link transformation to map values in a constrained distributional support to an unconstrained space.
+Supports for continuous, univariate distributions are transformed as follows:

+		* Lower and upper bounded: scaled and shifted to the unit interval and logit-transformed.
+		* Lower bounded: shifted to zero and log-transformed.
+		* Upper bounded: scaled by -1, shifted to zero, and log-transformed.

 	**Arguments**